homectl(1) — Linux manual page

 authentication with a security token.

-and "auto" may be specified.
-If "list" is passed, a brief
+"auto" may be specified.
+If "list" is passed, a brief table of

-table of suitable, currently plugged in PKCS#11 hardware
+suitable, currently plugged in PKCS#11 hardware tokens is

-tokens is shown, along with their URIs.
-If "auto" is passed,
+shown, along with their URIs.
+If "auto" is passed, a suitable

-(this operation will fail if there isn't exactly one suitable
+operation will fail if there isn't exactly one suitable token

-token discovered).
-The latter is a useful shortcut for the
+discovered).
+The latter is a useful shortcut for the most

-most common case where a single PKCS#11 hardware token is
+common case where a single PKCS#11 hardware token is plugged

 Note that many hardware security tokens implement both